Just Say No...

 6. Last but not least: no software is error-free.
 Many anecdotal stories are known about Product Activation suddenly disabling a legitimately purchased, and previously Activated product due to bugs in the Product Activation code.

-Although manufacturers may claim that these problems are made less severe by their policies (some of the Orwellian double-talk at their Web sites trying to convince customers of the "benefits" of Product Activation is outright frightening), one basic fact remains: you are at their mercy.
+Although manufacturers may claim that these problems are made less severe by their policies (some of the Orwellian double-talk on their Web sites trying to convince customers of the "benefits" of Product Activation is outright frightening), one basic fact remains: you are at their mercy.
 If you are unable to contact them for some reason, if they refuse to activate your product, or if they are simply no longer in business, there is precious little you can do.
 (Taking matters into your own hands is not the answer either.
 At least in the United States, an attempt to defeat a copy protection measure is a felony, regardless of your reasons, courtesy of the Digital Millenium Copyright Act.)

 I have made it a personal policy not to use products with Product Activation on any of my computers, except for test purposes.
 I advise others to do the same, especially on systems they consider "mission critical".
 Unfortunately, software manufacturers don't seem to find it necessary to advertise in advance that their product is protected by a Product Activation feature.